The ICO exists to empower you through information.

 • be based on a qualified certificate.

-The requirements for advanced and qualified seals are set out in UK eIDAS Regulation Article 36.
+The requirements for advanced and qualified seals are set out in UK eIDAS Article 36.
 They must be uniquely linked to an identifiable organisation who has control of the data used to create the seal.
 They must also ensure that any changes made to the sealed data can be detected.

 Qualified electronic seal creation devices are governed by the same rules as qualified signature creation devices discussed in the previous section.

-The validity of a qualified electronic seal can be confirmed by following the validation criteria in UK eIDAS Regulation Article 32.
+The validity of a qualified electronic seal can be confirmed by following the validation criteria in UK eIDAS Article 32.
 If you are a qualified trust service provider, you can offer qualified validation services if your process gives automated, reliable and efficient results which bear your advanced electronic signature or seal.

 You can also offer a qualified preservation service to guarantee qualified electronic seals for an extended period of time, if you have the procedures and technology to do so.
-See UK eIDAS Regulation Article 33.
+See UK eIDAS Article 33.

 What are the rules on qualified electronic time stamps?

-The requirements for qualified electronic time stamps are stated in UK eIDAS Regulation Article 42.
+The requirements for qualified electronic time stamps are stated in UK eIDAS Article 42.
 To provide a qualified electronic time stamp service you must:

 • be a qualified trust service provider;